MEDICAL SECOND OPINION

 The more common types of stomach cancers are as follows:

 Adenocarcinoma: It is the most common type of stomach cancer.
-It is originates from gastric cells that produce mucus and gastric juice.
+It originates from gastric cells that produce mucus and gastric juice.

 Squamous cell cancer: It is the second most common type.